History of the Huns: Germanic tribes as successors to the Huns in the West

 The Goths led by the Amali dynasty under their king Valamir also became independent some time after 454.
 This did not include all Goths, however, some of whom are recorded as continuing to fight with the Huns as late as 468.
 Kim argues that even the Amali-led Goths remained loyal to the Huns until 459, when Valamir's nephew Theoderic was sent as a hostage to Constantinople, or even 461, when Valimir made an alliance with the Romans.
 Heather argues that the Amali united various groups of Goths sometime after Attila's death, though Jordanes claims that he did it while Attila was still alive.
 As he has for Ardaric and Ediko, Kim argues that Valimir, who is first attested as a confidant of Attila, was actually a Hun.
 Around 464, Valamir's Goths fought the Sciri, resulting in Valamir's death – this in turn caused the Goths to virtually destroy the Sciri.
 Dengizich then intervened – Kim supposes that the Sciri appealed to him for help, and that they together defeated the Goths.
 In a battle dated by Jordanes to 465, but by Kim to 470 after the death of Dengizich, the Sciri led an alliance of various tribes, including the Suebi, Rogii, Gepids, and Sarmatians against the Goths at the Battle of Bolia.
 The Gothic victory confirmed their independence and the end of Hunnic rule in the West.

 Therefore, despite the collapse of the Western Hunnic Empire, Kim argues that the most important Barbarian leaders in Europe after Attila were all themselves Huns or were closely associated with Attila's empire.
+However, Warwick Ball argues that Kim relies on circular arguments and overstates the amount of influence the Huns had on the Germanic peoples.